DevDengChao/resilience4j-time-limiter-triggered-after-feign-response/readme.md

 # Resilience4j's TimeLimiter Always Triggered Bug

-This project shows Resilience4j's TimeLimiter always triggered even feign request completed.
+This project shows Resilience4j's TimeLimiter always triggered even feign request completed inside `postConstruct()` callback.

+## How this comes

+I found this issue because I want to warm up feign clients before the application receives any client requests to reduce the response time when the application was (re-)started recently.

+So I found a proper place (I think), the `postConstruct()` callback, to warm up my Feign clients, but the application failed to start then.

 ## How to use this project